massalabs/as/packages/as-types/README.md

 - **Result** is an object which represents wrapper for a value that can be either store the value on success and an error on failure.

-- **Serializable** an interface that allows you to use `Args` to serialize/de-serialize your objects
+- **Serializable** is an interface that allows you to use `Args` to serialize/de-serialize your customized object types.

 - **SafeMath** a module to avoid overflows and divisions by zero while doing operations